What should we do

 Today's suggestion

 Energy is low today.
 Consider a seated shower and keep plans light this morning.
 Banana sandwiches for lunch.
+There should be a cool breeze early this afternoon and you could do a lap around the garden then.

 Face the hard days and look ahead to the good ones together